szorfein/freydis/README.md

     $ freydis --encrypt

 #### 0x03 - Other options
-Make an incremental backup, will copy all `paths` include in the config file:
+Make an incremental backup with `rsync`, will copy all `paths` include in the config file:

     $ freydis --backup